anl13/animal_papers/README.md

 ## Animal Paper Collection (Ongoing)

-Recently, markerless animal motion capture attracts more and more attention in computer vision community.
+Recently, markerless animal **motion capture** and **3D reconstruction** attracts more and more attention in computer vision community.
 Inspired by remarkable techniques for markerless human motion capture, a few excellent literatures appear for animal modeling and reconstruction such as [SMAL](http://smal.is.tue.mpg.de/
 ) and [DeepLabCut](http://www.mousemotorlab.org/deeplabcut).
 However, there are still many challenges before computer vision methods are reliable in industry-grade for capturing natural motion of arbitary animals robustly and efficiently.
-Therefore, I contribute this repository to track every small step towards the ultimate goal for animal reconstruction, willing to witness further achievements in this area.

-**Animal Paper Collection** is an academic paper collection mainly covering computer vision papers which aim at markerless animal motion capture or 3D reconstruction.
+Therefore, I contribute this repository to track every step towards the ultimate goal of high quality animal capture.
 If you want to add/remove an article, please send an email to [Liang An](https://anl13.github.io/)(al17 at mails dot tsinghua dot edu dot cn).
 Thank all the authors for their contribution and support.
 <br>

 <table><tbody> <tr> <td align="left" width=250>